NkolasN/adop-cartridges-cookbook/README.md

 ## Publishing the Site

 1. Checkout the "gh-pages" branch
-1. Remove the contents with "git rm -r \*"
-1. Checkout the site directory from the master branch with "git checkout master -- site"
+1. Reset the branch to master
-1. Move the content out of the site directory with "git mv -f site/* site/.gitignore site/.travis.yml ."
-1. Check that the changes are just what is expected with "git status"
-1. Once satisfied, commit and push directly to origin
+1. Check that the state is as intended, then push to origin
 1. Verify that GitHub Pages is reflecting the new changes (this can take a few minutes)